qubic-li/.github/profile/README.md

 Operating your own farm with farm connect allows you to minimize traffic and delay between your miners and the pool.
 It Works as a proxy between.
 To use farm connect, please contact our supporters on [Discord](https://discord.gg/FR32V3fyBW).

+## Connect your own Miner
+If you are a miner dev, you can use [Pool Connect](https://github.com/qubic-li/pool-connect) to connect your miner to the QLI Pools.
+Your contribution is automatically balanced to all the connected pools.

 ## Customizing
 We offer customizing services.
 If you have a specific need, ask us and we are happy to help you.

 ## Pools And Fees And Revenue
 QLI operates three own pools.
 Each pool is operated by dedicated operators.
 We run two solo and one PPS pool.

-For all pools the maximum fee is `10%`.
+For all pools the maximum fee is `7%`.

 The revenue is distributed always **one** week after you have commited your shares or solutions.